 There are two types of cookies: first-party and third-party.
 And they’re a world apart.

-What’s the difference between first and third-party cookies?
+What is the difference between first-party and third-party cookies?

 First-party cookies are created by the website (or domain) you’re visiting, with cookie data being stored directly onto your browser.
 The data collected enables website owners to understand how visitors are using their website, which is key to improving user experience and adding a degree of personalisation.